someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 ## Kubernetes Resource Data Model

 Every resource found in Kubernetes is represented by a node in the graph.
-Almost all resource properties are captured and available to filter and automate.
+Available resource properties are captured and available to filter and automate.

 ![PersistentVolume](./img/persistent_volume.svg)